Nainaz-55/Technical-Blogs/cmawq9vbx000b09ic3w0f44kp.md

 ## 🔧 My Role as an Apigee Developer

-I was responsible for building the full API integration layer using Apigee edge.
+I was responsible for building the full API integration layer using Apigee Edge.
 My responsibilities included:

 ✅ Designing and deploying Apigee API proxies to handle: